igor-240340/BoxingDemo/README.md

 # BoxingDemo

-Turn-based boxing simulator with multiplayer.
+Test assignment on implementation a casual turn-based boxing simulator with multiplayer on Unity.

 ![](docs/1.png)
 ![](docs/2.png)